brittanymosby/EdD_DataScience/index.md

 ### Known Bugs/Issues in Async Lecture
 - Week 1 - The answer for async exercise 1.7 (UNC admission rate) should be .34 or 34%.
 - Week 4 - Please see above for supplementary material to fix issues with the Excel file download in async
+- Week 5 - Async exercise 5.2 is referring to a dataset from a previous version of this lecture.
+Please skip this question for now.

 ## Assignments
 Each assignment (problem set) is worth 100 points.
 The problem sets are due on the Sunday prior to the following week’s live session.
 All assignment submissions must include both the .Rmd file and a knitted file (html, doc, or pdf).
 There may be a penalty for submissions not meeting this requirement.